josephpal/esp32-LoraWAN/README.md

 - so far, start a transmission and communicate bidirectional is not handled properly.
 A method to listen to the channel as well as asking for starting a transmission is mandatory to guarantee a stable transmission.
 - a resent request of a broken resent package will result into a infinitely closed loop as mentioned for the confirmation case (confirm the confirmation of the confirmation package ...).
 - packages which timed out should be resent form the sender.
 - optimizing the encryption process.
 Sometimes the decrypted result doesn't match with the transmitted payload length.
-We were able to trace back the issues to the sender, it seems that there is a problem during encrypting and transmitting.
+We were able to trace back the issue to the sender, it seems that sometimes there is a problem during encrypting and transmitting.

 <a name="references"></a>
 ## References